 new boat project

 For the past forty years we have been taking people out on the Hamble River in canoes, kayaks and wheelchair accessible motorboats.
-In recent years demand for accessible boats has increased and we have been lucky to have two motorboats available.
+In recent years demand for accessible boating has increased and we have been lucky to have two motorboats available.
 However during 2020 we had to put our old boat out to pasture (we sent it to a farm in Wales, you know, the one where all our old pets went to).

 Our newest boat is still going strong, a Wheelyboat named in honour of James Male, whose parents raised the funds (alongside the Wheelyboat Trust) in memory of their son who was lost at sea.
 But we need a second boat – and it’s on its way!
 One that is a bit larger and is accessible from our jetty; fitted out the way we want it, building on our years of experience.

 We are working with Buckley Yacht Designs and CML at Marchwood on the new boat and our aim is to have it on the water during June 2021.
 This is an optimistic target but we’re nothing if not optimistic!

 We were optimistic with our fundraising target too – £40,000 – but thanks to the support of a lot of people we did it!
 We have to thank some grant making trusts for their generosity: The Gerald Micklem Trust, the Bernard Sunley Foundation, the Bruce Wake Charitable Trust and the Worshipful Company of Shipwrights all contributed.